pminina01/readthedocs/Configuration-file.md

  * `final` – no rules are processed after a final rule matches
  * `enabled` - set to `false` to disable the rule without deleting it

-Note: Although a rule is named `logger`, it is not _defining_ a logger.
-It is _referencing_ one or more loggers.
+Note: Although a rule is named `logger`, it does not _define_ a logger.
+It _references_ one or more loggers.

-A rule is mapped to a logger by matching the rule name pattern to a logger name.
+A rule is mapped to a logger by matching the rule `name` pattern to a logger name.
 A rule `name` attribute may include wildcard characters (*) to match logger names by wildcard matching.

 Rules are processed in sequential order.
 Multiple rules may apply to a logger.
 Use `final` to stop processing rules after a match is found.

 A rule defines which log entry level(s) are logged.
-Entries logged with other levels are ignored.
+Entries with other levels are ignored.
 A commonly used specifier is `minLevel`.
 The other specifiers allow for more advanced configuration.

 If a rule contains more than one level-declaring attribute (`level`, `levels`, `minLevel` and `maxLevel`) only the first level-declaring attribute or set is used and the rest are ignored.